Back to Tony's Trips Homepage

 My PSA continues to track at a very low level - still <0.03.
 I don't know how long this low result will last because I believe the cancer will once again rear its ugly head and counteract the positive effects of my treatment.
 I intent to enjoy life as it presents itself here and now and not concentrate on what might or might not happen in the future.

 During the past six weeks, since the first week in September, we were lucky enough to have adopted a rescue dog from an animal sanctuary in North-East Tasmania.
 She is a 2-year-old cross between a Shih-Tzu and a Blue Heeler (a Blue-Tzu-Heeler).
 A delightful dog but, as we are reluctant to leave her at home by herself, my bike rides and walks have been somewhat curtailed.
 That is a small price to pay for the privilege of having another dog after we had to end the life of our previous dog, Flossi, in August 2020.
+I wrote a tribute to this beautiful pet that can be found at 228 Days With Flossi.

 My next physical challenge is to complete the 21.5kms Point to Pinnacle walk on 16/11/20.
 I previously did this walk in 2012.
 This will be a significant challenge, being predominantly an uphill slog up Mount Wellington to the summit.